 Posted by Dean L. Carlston Jun 04,2025

 Cracked teeth are sneaky.
-They don’t always announce themselves with a bang.
+They don't always announce themselves with a bang.
 Sometimes, they whisper—showing up as a mild twinge when you bite down or drink something cold.
-Other times, they shout—with sharp pain that makes you wince and wonder what just happened.
+Other times, they shout—with a sharp pain that makes you wince and wonder what just happened.
 Either way, they deserve attention.
-Let’s talk about what causes cracked teeth, how to spot one early, and why ignoring that little zing could cost you more than just your bite.
+Let's talk about what causes cracked teeth, how to spot one early, and why ignoring that little zing could cost you more than just your bite.

 You don't have to bite into a popcorn kernel to crack a tooth—though that's one way it happens!
 Here are some common culprits I see in my office:

 Some teeth are already vulnerable without us realizing it.
-That’s why I always look closely at older fillings or signs of wear during your exams.
+That's why I always look closely at older fillings or signs of wear during your exams in West Los Angeles, CA. Contact us to learn more.

 Cracks can be tricky.
 They're not always visible on X-rays or to the naked eye.
 But your mouth gives clues: